wp-plugins/hifi/readme.txt

 1. HiFi adds a "Head & Foot" meta box when editing a post or page.
 It basically allows you to inject `<script>`, `<style>`, `<meta>` and any other code you want into the head and foot areas of your posts and pages.
 The code injected is page-specific, this means that only the pages you want code inserted into will be affected.

 == Changelog ==

+= 1.0.1 =
+* added check for post object when inserting into head and footer

 = 1.0 =
 * Initial release